PropulseNTNU/flight_computer/README.md

 ### Hardware

-16 GB SDHC card
+16 GB SDHC card.
-BMP280 pressure sensor
+BMP280 pressure sensor.
-BNO055 IMU
+BNO055 IMU.

 ## Running the code on the Teensy 3.6